 Kimberley A. Knapp

-Kimberley Knapp specializes in strategic planning, written advocacy, legal research and analysis of complex legal issues.
+Kimberley Knapp practices primarily in the areas of commercial and public law, with an emphasis on strategic planning, written advocacy, legal research and analysis of complex legal issues.
 Kimberley brings a wealth of knowledge and experience in the areas of gaming law, expropriation law, privacy law, forestry law, vicarious liability, class actions and arbitration.
 As counsel for a national firm, she appeared in a wide range of matters before the British Columbia Supreme Court, the Court of Appeal, and the Supreme Court of Canada.
 Her broad litigation experience, and depth of knowledge, provides a strong foundation for practical advice and analytical and drafting assistance in commercial arbitration and litigation matters.

 Before commencing her practice, Kimberley was a judicial law clerk with the British Columbia Supreme Court.
-She has published in the areas of vicarious liability and securities regulation.
+She has published in the areas of vicarious liability, securities regulation, and, most recently, on the thorny topic of causation.

 Canada (Canadian Environmental Assessment Agency) v.
 Taseko Mines Limited, 2018 BCSC 1034 - (Co-counsel with Michael Stephens and Julia Roos).
 Successfully opposed Canada’s petition under the Canadian Environmental Assessment Act, 2012 seeking to enjoin Taseko Mines from proceeding with certain provincially authorized mining exploration activities.
 The Court agreed with Taseko’s position that properly interpreted the federal environmental assessment legislation does not apply to the work.